hjicks/gaproject/proposal.md

 Would enable that accelerator.
 Each accelerator controls the state of vCPU, which is defined as a pointer-to-struct shared between the hardware emulator and CPU accelerators, called `CPUState`.
+Note that the representation of vCPU in the hypervisor may obviously differ with what QEMU thinks, that's up to us to keep those two in sync:

 ```
 struct CPUState {
     int thread_id;